CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ### Payroll Feature

 The payroll feature streamlines salary calculation, employee data management, and timesheet integration.
 It provides a user-friendly graphical interface for efficient interaction and computation of salaries for both employees and managers.
-As well, the feature saves employees' salary calculation result to their corresponding timesheets.
+Additionally, the feature integrates with the employee database and includes newly created employees in the payroll system.
+Finally, the feature saves each employee's salary calculation results to their respective timesheets, creating a comprehensive record of earnings.

 #### Key Functionalities